Malik-Naeem-Awan/QA_Challenge_p/README.md

 | Test valid upload functionality with slow internet | a) Valid Files format JPG or PDF. b) Valid documents with future expiry date. c) Select two files while uploading d) Valid file sizes less then 5 mb. | Test valid upload functionality with slow internet e.g 3G | Negative edge case | Manual test | The upload functionality should sync with the slow internet and processing should be asynchronous |
 | Test valid upload functionality with no internet | a) Valid Files format JPG or PDF. b) Valid documents with future expiry date. c) Select two files while uploading d) Valid file sizes less then 5 mb. | Test valid upload functionality with no internet e.g no wifi | Negative edge case | Manual test | The upload functionality should handle the error of upload correctly |

+# Three easy-to-overlook but important edge cases from your list are:

+### File name containing 300 characters

+Reason it’s important: Many systems fail on extremely long file names due to OS or database field limits, even if the file content itself is valid.
+This is an edge case that can break the upload flow silently if not handled.
+Plus XSS attacks possible with the filename.
+It Needs explicit handling.

+### Refresh or close the page while uploading

+Reason it’s important: This tests resilience against user interruption and ensures that partial uploads or canceled requests don’t corrupt data or leave the system in an inconsistent state.

+### Click upload document button multiple times in one go

+Why important: Tests concurrency control to prevent duplicate uploads, multiple requests, or race conditions in UI/API.

+These all target non-happy-path scenarios that aren’t obvious, but can cause serious bugs in production.

 ---